RaulPPelaez/UAMMD/README.md

 ----------------------

-You can select between single and double precision in globals/defines.h.
-Single precision is used by default, you can change to double precision by commenting "#define SINGLE_PRECISION" and recompiling the entire code.
+You can select between single and double precision via Makefile, changing the OPTIONS variable.
+Single precision is used by default, remember to recompile the entire code when changing the precision.
 This last step is very important, as failing to do so will result in unexpected behavior.

 ## USAGE